Mathias-SantAnna/PokeCards/README.md

 As a player aged 5 years or more possible a Pokemon's fan, I wish:

-- The possibility to quickly find and comprehend the controls for the game, to easily operate it.
+- The possibility to quickly find and comprehend the controls for the game, in order that I can perform them without problems.
-- Attractive and large buttons that are easy to be used on any device.
+- Audio and/or visible response when I play the game, to realize when I have clicked something.
-- Audio or visual response while playing the game, so I can associate each move to an action understanding when I clicked something or when I have matched my cards.
+- Practical large buttons that are easy to be used on any device.
-- The chance to find my favorite characters and Pokemons so I can engage the game.
+- Visual icons and images that I recognize, to find my favorite characters and Pokemons so I can engage the game..
-- Helpful audio feedback to indicate that I completed a stage in the game.
+- A game that will not break as I use it.

 ### **Design Description**